 Hi, I'm Michelle

-I enjoy helping people to deal with life challenges and developmental problems to optimise psychological well-being.
-My approach is to work together with clients to process feelings and to develop self insight and understanding.
+I’m trained to help people to deal with life challenges and developmental problems to optimise psychological well-being.
+I work together with a client to process feelings and to develop self-insight and understanding.
 This aims to alleviate distress as well as to provide different ways of thinking, being and relating to the self and others.

 Michelle's ready to help you improve your mental health.